ihuettel/100Days/README.md

 Projects in order:
 * WeSplit: helps to split a check between multiple people
 * WeConvert: converts units of measure to other units of measure
+* GuessTheFlag: a flag guessing game for various countries of the world
 * More to come...